Local council services

 • Litter bins;

-• Providing and maintaining car parks, public toilets;
+• Providing and maintaining car parks and public toilets;

 • Providing and maintaining bus shelters, parks and public ponds.